sergeygalkin/gerrit-slack/README.md

   * Merges
   * Failed builds (sent to owner via slackbot DM)

+Also daemon add comment to JIRA ticket about patchset created.
+Review in Gerrit should have line like this `Issue: PROJ-5` where `PROJ-5` is ID in JIRA

+Tested with Gerrit 2.14.7, Slack and cloud JIRA on March 2018

+## Known issues
+Sometimes create a lot of ssh zombie process.
+Workaround is every day restart at night.

 ## Configuration

 Sample configuration files are provided in `config`.